-Mathematics: Calculus BC 4 4 Exemption from QUANTITATIVE SKILLS and substitute for MAT 295-296 in NATURAL 8 SCIENCES AND MATHEMATICS Mathematics: Calculus AB Sub 3 Exemption from QUANTITATIVE SKILLS and 3 score Grade - BC Exam 4 3 substitute for MAT 285 in NATURAL SCIENCES 3 score Grade De Laum AND MATHEMATICS 4 Exemption from QUANTITATIVE SKILLS and 6 or 4 substitute for MAT 285 & 286 or MAT 295 in NATURAL SCIENCES AND MATHEMATICS Mathematics: Level II 4 MAT 194 in QUANTITATIVE SKILLS 3 (Exams Taken in Puerto Rico) Music Theory 3 One HOM course in HUMANITIES and one Arts 6 and Sciences ELECTIVE Physics B 3 PHY 101-102 and counts as a sequence in 8 D 2 NATURAL SCIENCES AND MATHEMATICS 4 Physics C (Mechanics) 3 Exemption from QUANTITATIVE SKILLS, and 4 Substitute for PHY 101 or PHY 211 (221) in Dhysics C (Electricity and 3 NATURAL SCIENCES AND MATHEMATICS Exemption from QUANTITATIVE SKILLS, and 4 Physics C (Electricity and Magnetism) 3 Substitute for PHY 102 or PHY 212 (222) in 4 wagnetism) NATURAL SCIENCES AND MATHEMATICS Psychology 4 PSY 205 in SOCIAL SCIENCES 3 1 Sychology 151 203 III SOCIAE SCIENCES 3 Statistics 3 MAT 121 or 221, or STT 101 in QUANTITATIVE 3 or 4 SKILLS United States Government and 3 PSC 121 in SOCIAL SCIENCES 3 Politics 2 Dag too i go grey garryana 2 Comparative Government and 3 PSC 123 in SOCIAL SCIENCES 3 Politics Languages: Chinese Language and Culture 3 CHI 102 in LANGUAGE SKILLS 4 connect Language and Carrare 4 CHI 201 in LANGUAGE SKILLS 4 French Language 3 FRE 102 in LANGUAGE SKILLS 4 French Literature 3 FRE 102 in LANGUAGE SKILLS 4 4 FRE 201 in LANGUAGE SKILLS 4 Common I on one 2 GER 102 in LANGUAGE SKILLS 4 German Language 3 GER 102 III LANGUAGE SKILLS 4 Italian Language and Culture 3 ITA 102 in LANGUAGE SKILLS 4 Japanese Language and Culture 3 JPS 102 in LANGUAGE SKILLS 4 4 JPS 201 in LANGUAGE SKILLS 4 Latin: Vergil 3 LAT 102 in LANGUAGE SKILLS 4 Latin: Literature 3 LAT 102 in LANGUAGE SKILLS 4 Spanish Language 3 SPA 102 in LANGUAGE SKILLS 4 Spanish Literature 3 SPA 102 in LANGUAGE SKILLS 4 4 SPA 201 in LANGUAGE SKILLS 4
+Mathematics: Calculus BC4 4 Exemption from QUANTITATIVE SKILLS and substitute for MAT 295-296 in NATURAL SCIENCES AND MATHEMATICS 8 Mathematics: Calculus AB Sub score Grade - BC Exam 4 3 Exemption from QUANTITATIVE SKILLS and substitute for MAT 285 in NATURAL SCIENCES AND MATHEMATICS 3 4 Exemption from QUANTITATIVE SKILLS and substitute for MAT 285 & 286 or MAT 295 in NATURAL SCIENCES AND MATHEMATICS 6 or 4 Mathematics: Level II (Exams Taken in Puerto Rico) 4 MAT 194 in QUANTITATIVE SKILLS 4 Music Theory 3 One HOM course in HUMANITIES and one Arts and Sciences ELECTIVE 6 Physics B 3 PHY 101-102 and counts as a sequence in NATURAL SCIENCES AND MATHEMATICS 8 Physics C (Mechanics) 3 Exemption from QUANTITATIVE SKILLS, and Substitute for PHY 101 or PHY 211 (221) in 4 Physics C (Electricity and Magnetism) 3 NATURAL SCIENCES AND MATHEMATICS Exemption from QUANTITATIVE SKILLS, and Substitute for PHY 102 or PHY 212 (222) in NATURAL SCIENCES AND MATHEMATICS 4 Psychology 4 PSY 205 in SOCIAL SCIENCES 3 Statistics 3 MAT 121 or 221, or STT 101 in QUANTITATIVE SKILLS 3 or 4 United States Government and Politics 3 PSC 121 in SOCIAL SCIENCES 3 Comparative Government and Politics 3 PSC 123 in SOCIAL SCIENCES 3 Languages: Chinese Language and Culture 3 4 CHI 102 in LANGUAGE SKILLS CHI 201 in LANGUAGE SKILLS 4 4 French Language 3 FRE 102 in LANGUAGE SKILLS 4 French Literature 3 4 FRE 102 in LANGUAGE SKILLS FRE 201 in LANGUAGE SKILLS 4 4 4 4 German Language 3 GER 102 in LANGUAGE SKILLS 4 Italian Language and Culture 3 ITA 102 in LANGUAGE SKILLS 4 Japanese Language and Culture 3 4 JPS 102 in LANGUAGE SKILLS JPS 201 in LANGUAGE SKILLS 4 4 Latin 3 LAT 102 in LANGUAGE SKILLS 4 4 LAT 201 in LANGUAGE SKILLS 4 5 LAT 201 and LAT 320 (Language Skills and humanities) 7 Spanish Language 3 SPA 102 in LANGUAGE SKILLS 4 Spanish Literature 3 SPA 102 in LANGUAGE SKILLS 4 4 SPA 201 in LANGUAGE SKILLS 4

 If you decide to take the equivalent Syracuse University course for which you have been awarded Advanced Placement or Transfer Credit, the AP or Transfer Credit WILL BE DELETED and you will lose the credit.
-If you have questions, contact Advising and Academic Support in 329 Hall of Languages.
+If you have questions, contact Advising and Academic Support in 323 Hall of Languages.